ninest/NSR/src/content/articles/basic-military-training.md

 1. The different types of reporting strengths are

-   - **Total Strength** (TS): Total number of chao recruits in your platoon no matter what happen to them (if if they've RSI, or on status).
+   - **Total Strength** (TS): Total number of chao recruits in your platoon no matter what happen to them (if they've RSI, or on status).
    - **Current Strength** (CS): Strength of those people in your platoon that is currently in the platoon.
-You basically exclude those who go RSI or doing something else i.e. recce group for IFC.
+You basically exclude those who go RSI or doing something else e.g. recce group for IFC.
    - **Participating Strength** (PS): Strength of those unlucky recruits who will participate in thenext activity (excluse all personnel on status unless it's something everyone can do, i.e. lecture).

 2. Either be good at quick maths or ensure you know the strength even before they fall in. ie. number of rows, blank files and numbers behind that you should have.
 Better just fall the platoon in early then count yourself; easier.